-In addition to Internal or External (General) channel selection, there is additional option known as Custom Channels.
+In addition to our Internal or External (General) channel selection, there is another option known as Custom Channels.
 This selection allows the launching of jobs to groups of preferred contributors created by the requestor's team.
 This feature is currently available for customers with a paid subscription.
 Contact your Customer Success Manager for more details.

 Custom Channels improves judgment quality by only launching a job to contributors who have demonstrated specific skills when working on similar jobs or data in the past.
 This results in:

 - Lower crowd cost by reducing the number of untrusted judgments from unskilled contributors.